qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

-Every job (i.e. *source*, *build* ...) you know from the Generator can also be run through the Grunt frontend (in Grunt lingo those are called **tasks** then).
+Every job (i.e. *source*, *build* ...) you know from the Generator can also be run through the Grunt frontend (in Grunt lingo those are called **tasks** then) via ``grunt generate:{oldJobName}``.
 This ensures that you are still able to use all the Generator functionality already available.

+Some implemented Grunt task may already replace their Generator job counterparts.
+But note that the task implementation might not be feature-complete yet.
+Currently implemented are ``info``, ``source``, ``build`` and ``clean``.

 Here are some Grunt tasks and their Generator job counterparts:

 ============================   ======================================   ===========================================
 Grunt                          Generator                                Comments
 ============================   ======================================   ===========================================
-grunt                          generate.py                              *runs the default job from the* ``config.json`` grunt source                   generate.py source                       \- grunt info                     generate.py info                         *different output because of different implementation* grunt generate:info            generate.py info                         *all jobs are also available via generate:{jobName}*
+grunt                          generate.py                              *runs the default job from the* ``config.json`` grunt source                   generate.py source                       \- grunt build                    generate.py build                        \-
+grunt info                     generate.py info                         *different output but same functionality* grunt clean                    generate.py distclean                    *removes local app artifacts with cache* grunt clean:app                generate.py clean                        *removes local app artifacts w/o cache* grunt clean:build              \-                                       *removes only build dir* grunt clean:source             \-                                       *removes only source/script dir* grunt clean:api                \-                                       *removes only api dir* grunt clean:test               \-                                       *removes only test dir* grunt clean:inspector          \-                                       *removes only inspector dir* grunt clean:cache              \-                                       *removes only global cache dir* grunt generate:source          generate.py source                       *all jobs are also available via generate:{jobName}*
 ============================   ======================================   ===========================================

 See also the FAQ below for important differences between Grunt